rparrett/bevy_simple_rich_text/README.md

 ## Performance

-It's probably pretty slow.
-I doubt you'd want to animate a bunch of text with it.
+Modifying a `RichText` completely rebuilds the `TextSpans`, so it's probably pretty slow.

+But you can attach arbitrary marker components to styles to achieve fast animations.

 ## Compatibility